benyap/terraform-aws-modules/s3-resource-bucket/README.md

 This module creates and configures an S3 bucket that can be accessed using an IAM user.
 This is useful for provisioning a storage bucket that can be accessed via a backend.

+**NOTE**: You will need to use the AWS console to manually create access keys for the user.
+By default, the created service user will have no access credentials.

 To use this module in your configuration, use this repository as a source:

 ```hcl